microsoftgraph/microsoft-graph-docs.zh-CN/concepts/sdks/customize-client.md

     options
 );

-// Create a new Microsoft.Graph.HttpProvider using the
-// proxied HttpClientHandler
+var scopes = new[] { "https://graph.microsoft.com/.default" };

+// This example works with Microsoft.Graph 4+
+var httpClient = GraphClientFactory.Create(new TokenCredentialAuthProvider(credential, scopes), proxy: new WebProxy(new Uri(proxyAddress)));

+GraphServiceClient graphClient = new(httpClient);

+/* For Microsoft.Graph version < 4, you'll need to implement an authHandler.
+Please note /* that Microsoft.Graph.Auth is deemphasized and will not leave the preview state.

 var httpProvider = new HttpProvider(handler, true);

-var scopes = new[] { "https://graph.microsoft.com/.default" };
-var graphClient = new GraphServiceClient(credential, scopes, httpProvider);
+GraphServiceClient graphClient = new(authHandler, httpProvider);

+*/
 ```

 ## <a name="typescript"></a>[TypeScript](#tab/typeScript)